Ether-YiTseWu/MOOCsLearning/README.md

 # Overview
 Some notes and codes made by my own.
 These sources are made from some courses which provided by Microsoft, Coursera, and Udemy.
-Move your mouse, let the page down, you can see my notes and codes about the following courses.
-Welcome to download and share
+Move your mouse, let the page down, you can see the links of my notes and code
 ### From Microsoft
 - Data Science Orientation by Graeme Malcolm and Liberty J. Munson
 >